evgenyneu/tarpan/README.md

 ### Tree plot without cmdstanpy

-One can make a tree plot by supplying a Panda's data frame.
-This will plot summaries of values for the frame's columns:
+One can make a tree plot by supplying a Panda's data frame that shows summaries of values for the frame's columns:

 ```Python
 from tarpan.shared.tree_plot import save_tree_plot